 Finally, it is important that models be tailored to address specific questions of relevance.
-In this context, it may be important to consider how much model complexity is required to capture the effects of perturbations, seeking parsimonious representations that are well-supported by empirical constraints and invoking wherever possible a separation of concerns to isolate the factors contributing to uncertainty.
+In this context, it may be important to consider how much model complexity is required to capture the effects of perturbations, seeking parsimonious representations that are well-supported by empirical constraints and invoking wherever possible a separation of concerns so as

+575 to isolate factors contributing to uncertainty.
 For example, there are several near-field considerations that might be addressed using a combination of local observations and ultra-high-resolution modeling tools to generate estimates of alkalinity mass fluxes that are subsequently imposed as forcing in regional- to global-scale models.
-Another key question is how important it is to comprehensively simulate the mean state to faithfully capture the response to OAE perturbations for the purpose of MRV.
-For example, if it can be documented that biological feedbacks to OAE are of negligible concern, the core target for simulating OAE effects for MRV may be to capture the cumulative integral of air-sea CO_2 exchange associated with the induced surface ocean pCO_2 anomaly.
-The mean state of the seawater carbon system is relevant here as the background DIC and alkalinity fields determine the pCO_2 response per unit addition of alkalinity, but fully prognostic calculations of nutrient cycling may not be necessary.
+Another key question is how important it is to comprehensively simulate the mean state to faithfully capture the response to OAE perturbations.
+For example, if it can be documented that biological feedbacks to OAE are of negligible concern, the core target for simulating OAE effects may be 580 to capture the cumulative integral of air-sea $CO_2$ exchange associated with the induced surface ocean $pCO_2$ anomaly.
+The mean state of the seawater carbon system is relevant here as the background DIC and alkalinity fields determine the $pCO_2$ response per unit addition of alkalinity, but fully prognostic calculations of nutrient cycling may not be necessary.